mrisc32/mc1/README.md

 This means that it is possible to mix resolutions and color modes in a single frame, and you can fill the screen with rich colors and high resolution content even with very limited video RAM resources.

-For more details, see the [video logic documentation](docs/video_logic.md).
+For more details, see the [MC1 SDK documentation](https://github.com/mrisc32/mc1-sdk).

 ### I/O

-Primitive I/O, such as reading buttons and switches and writing to leds and seven-segment displays, is provided as memory mapped I/O (see the [MC1 memory map](docs/memory_map.md)), directly accessible for the CPU.
+Primitive I/O, such as reading buttons and switches and writing to leds and seven-segment displays, is provided as memory mapped I/O (see the [MC1 SDK documentation](https://github.com/mrisc32/mc1-sdk)), directly accessible for the CPU.

 Keyboard input is provided for boards that have a PS/2 connector, and SD card I/O is provided for boards with an SD card port.